What a SIP Trunk Is Used For: Let’s Review Some Basics.

-Unlike PBX systems, which connect you to an endpoint by a series of phone lines, SIP hooks up to your preexisting WiFi network.
+Unlike PBX systems, which connect you to an endpoint through a series of phone lines, SIP hooks up to your preexisting Wi-Fi network.
 You can place and terminate calls over this virtual network.

-Along with being a PBX alternative, SIP trunking is an alternative to an Integrated Services Digital Network (ISDN).
-Unlike with ISDN services, however, you won’t need to pay for voice and data services separately when you use SIP!
+Along with being a PBX replacement, SIP trunking is an alternative to an Integrated Services Digital Network (ISDN).
+However, unlike with ISDN services, your clients won’t need to pay for voice and data separately when they use SIP.

-In addition to calling an endpoint and sending voice data, SIP also serves to share media, place video calls, send documents like PDFs and Jpeg files, and even connect you to your fax machine.
+In addition to calling an endpoint and sending voice data, SIP also serves to share media, place video calls, send documents like PDFs and JPEG files, and even connect your customers’ fax machines.

 How Does It Work?

-To grasp how SIP trunking works, it’s important to understand what Voice over Internet Protocol (VoIP) means.
+To grasp how SIP trunking works and better explain it to your prospects, it’s essential to understand what Voice over Internet Protocol (VoIP) means.

-If you’ve used Skype before, then you’re already familiar with VoIP even if you’ve never heard the term!
-VoIP is the software that is initiated by SIP.
+If you’ve used Facetime before, then you’re already familiar with VoIP, even if you’ve never heard the term.
+VoIP is a protocol initiated by SIP.
 You use VoIP to interface with your endpoint.
 It’s the medium through which you place calls.

-Anyway, SIP initiates he functions of your VoIP interface.
-It breaks your voice down into small bits of information that it then sends to an endpoint using your VoIP software.
+SIP initiates the functions of your VoIP interface.
+It breaks your voice down into small bits of information your VoIP software sends to an endpoint.

 Think of SIP as a sort of highway.
-VoIP is the car that you use to reach your destination!
+VoIP is the car you use to reach your destination.

 What Is a SIP Trunk Used For?

-Simply put, a SIP trunk is a tool that’s used for SIP trunking processes.
-SIP trunks are installed onto your business’s internet framework and are used for connecting people’s voice transfers over VoIP software.
+Simply put, a SIP trunk is a medium to execute SIP trunking processes.
+SIP trunks are installed onto your business’s Internet framework and are used for connecting people’s voice transfers over VoIP software.

 How Many SIP Trunks Do You Need?

-It’s important that your business installs the correct number of SIP trunks onto its network.
+Your customers must install the correct number of SIP trunks onto their network.

-Having too few trunks can result in dropped and garbled calls as too many people attempt to call over one SIP trunk.
+Too few trunks can result in dropped and distorted calls as too many people call over one SIP trunk.
 However, too many SIP trunks are a waste of money.

 A good rule of thumb is to use a 1:1 SIP trunk to employee ratio for small businesses.
-This is because everyone will likely be placing calls at the same time at these institutions, which makes it important to have enough SIP trunks to accommodate that.
+This is because everyone will likely be placing calls simultaneously at these organizations, which makes it essential to have enough SIP trunks to accommodate.

-On the other hand, larger businesses with over 100 people are likely making calls at more staggered intervals.
-This means that you only need a 3:1 SIP trunk to employee ratio!
+On the other hand, larger businesses with over 100 people are likely to make calls at more staggered intervals.
+This means they only need a 3:1 SIP trunk to employee ratio.

-Up until this point, we’ve been focusing on the ways that using SIP benefits your employees and business.
-However, there’s another way that your business can reap the benefits of SIP: reselling SIP trunks.
+Up until this point, we’ve been focusing on the ways using SIP benefits your customers.
+However, there’s another way you can potentially reap the benefits of SIP for your tech or telco consulting business: reselling SIP trunks.

-If your business already works in technology, buying inexpensive SIP trunks from our agency and selling them at cost is a logical expansion of your existing repertoire.
-However, even if your business sells something totally unrelated, SIP resale is a great way to diversify your portfolio.
+If your business already works in technology, buying inexpensive SIP trunks from an industry leader and selling them at a higher cost is a logical expansion of your existing repertoire.
+Nevertheless, even if your business sells something totally unrelated, SIP resale is a great way to diversify your portfolio.

-All you’ll need to do is reach out to potential SIP clients and tell them the benefits of SIP trunking that you’ve learned here today!
-Clients will be happy to reap these benefits, and they may build a sense of brand loyalty to you.
-This will make them more likely to utilize your other services when they have a need for them.
+All you’ll need to do is reach out to potential SIP clients and tell them about the benefits of SIP trunking you’ve learned here today.
+Clients will be happy to take advantage of these features, and they may build a sense of brand loyalty to you.
+This will make them more likely to utilize your other services when they need them.

-In the most basic terms, it’s a network-based communications alternative to PBX that can really streamline your business.
-It’s also a great tool that you can easily add to your resale repertoire and diversify your portfolio.
+In the most basic terms, SIP trunking is a network-based communications alternative to PBX that can really streamline your business.
+It’s also a great tool to add to your resale repertoire and diversify your portfolio quickly.